2colours/Raku-ideas/Issues.md

 	- seems like it actually expects no positionals at all
 	- how does this work?
 9. `().min == Inf && ().max == -Inf` ?
+10. `ACCEPTS(Match:D:)` is a hack
+	- confer "smartmatch to S/// _is_ useful and it _does_ work" issue
+	- in order to support s/// and m// (perhaps tr/// as well?), smartmatching to a match object always returns the match object
+	- this is a more serious and fundamental misuse of smartmatch than any "regex operator"
+11. `~~` order of argument evaluation:
+	- precedence: like `==`
+	- when executed:
+		1. takes the LHS value
+		2. _binds `$_` to the LHS, inside the RHS **expression**_
+		3. evaluates and takes the RHS value
+	- pro: very clever
+	- contra:
+		- hard to describe: specify, document, explain
+			- maybe referring to `&&` and `||` (short-circuiting) can help
+		- hard to implement?
+			- does it contribute to the Rakudo-as-Raku merger of implementation and specification?